sbaudoin/sonar-ansible/README.md

 As this plugin extends the YAML plugin, you can also enable and configure any other YAML rule.

 Besides, you can easily add your own Ansible Lint rules: see the [sonar-ansible-extras-plugin](sonar-ansible-extras-plugin) documentation.

+**WARNING!!!** The codes listed in the table above correspond to ansible-lint 3.4+ codes.
+In ansible-lint 3.5 the code were changed, causing this plugin no longer to work.
+Please, use ansible-lint 3.4 with this plugin.

+## Known issues
+### Plugin not compatible with `ansible-lint` 3.5+
+This plugin is currently not compatible with `ansible-lint` 3.5+.
+Please use version 3.4 instead.
+We are working to quickly fix [this issue](https://github.com/sbaudoin/sonar-ansible/issues/2).

 ## License